25 Oct 38%

 “Stations one to six confirmed, base out,” I heard over my audio feed.

 “Go!
 Go!
 Go!”
 Tia said in a tense yet quiet voice, unmoving.

 Now came the risky part.
 The container was significantly higher than the shuttle, so the top of the door that I had to open in order to gain access, would be visible to the guards.
-It was night time, the moon and whatever floodlights the Azov had were not an adequate illumination.
+It was night time, the moon and whatever floodlights the Azov had were not much of an illumination.
 However, if someone were to look carefully, he would see just the top part of the door opening slightly then closing shut, with the rest of the door remaining totally oblivious to what its upper portion was doing.
 As container doors do not normally suffer from a multiple personality disorder, the alarm would definitely be raised immediately.

 “Now!”
 I heard Tia say through the feed.
 Both guards must be looking somewhere else now.
 I quickly opened the door just enough to squeeze in (the screeching sound of unoiled hinges was terrible) and shut the door behind me.
 I found myself in a total darkness.
 I pulled out my phone and turned the flashlight on.
 I immediately felt extremely claustrophobic.